 The trustee or successor trustee must mail a copy of the notice of resignation to all unitholders then of record, not less than sixty days before the date specified in such notice when such resignation is to take effect.
 The sponsor and portfolio consultant, acting together, upon receiving notice of such resignation are obligated to appoint a successor trustee promptly.
 If, upon such resignation, no successor trustee has been appointed and has accepted the appointment within thirty days after notification, the retiring trustee may apply to a court of competent jurisdiction for the appointment of a successor.
-In case at any time the trustee shall not meet the requirements set forth in the trust agreement, or shall become incapable of acting, or if a court having jurisdiction in the premises shall enter a decree or order for relief in respect of the trustee in an involuntary case, or the trustee shall commence a voluntary case, under any applicable bankruptcy, insolvency or other similar law now or hereafter in effect, or any receiver, liquidator, assignee, custodian, trustee, sequestrator (or similar official) for the trustee or for any substantial part of its property shall be appointed, or the trustee shall generally fail to pay its debts as they become due, or shall fail to meet such written standards for the trustee's performance as shall be established from time to time by the sponsor and portfolio consultant, jointly and severally, or if the sponsor and the portfolio consultant, jointly and severally, determine in good faith that there has occurred either (1) a material deterioration in the creditworthiness of the trustee or (2) one or written notice, may remove the trustee and appoint a successor trustee, as provided in the trust agreement.
+In case at any time the trustee shall not meet the requirements set forth in the trust agreement, or shall become incapable of acting, or if a court having jurisdiction in the premises shall enter a decree or order for relief in respect of the trustee in an involuntary case, or the trustee shall commence a voluntary case, under any applicable bankruptcy, insolvency or other similar law now or hereafter in effect, or any receiver, liquidator, assignee, custodian, trustee, sequestrator (or similar official) for the trustee or for any substantial part of its property shall be appointed, or the trustee shall generally fail to pay its debts as they become due, or shall fail to meet such written standards for the trustee's performance as shall be established from time to time by the sponsor and portfolio consultant, jointly and severally, or if the sponsor and the portfolio consultant, jointly and severally, upon sixty days' prior written notice, may remove the trustee and appoint a successor trustee, as provided in the trust agreement.
 Notice of such removal and appointment shall be mailed to each unitholder by the successor trustee.
-Upon execution of a written acceptance of such appointment by such successor trustee, all the rights, powers, duties and obligations of the original trustee shall vest i
+Upon execution of a written acceptance of such appointment by such successor trustee, all the rights, powers, duties and obligations of the original trustee shall vest in the successor.
+The trustee must be a corporation organized under the laws of the United States, or any state the